 In this video we’ll go over how to choose the right driving instructor and what to look out for.

 There are two types of instructor you can legally receive lessons from: an ADI or a PDI.
 Anyone else taking your money in exchange for driving lessons is breaking the law.
 How do you know if your instructor is legal or not.
 It’s simple.
-An ADI will have a blue badge in their car and a PDI will have a pink badge.
+An ADI will have a green badge in their car and a PDI will have a pink badge.

 No badge?
 No drive.